makrai/notes/davidson67-logical-form-action-sent.md

 x

-Cargile. nor even Russell would have denied that kickedy'is a two-place relation form; but Russell had the same motive Frege did for holding chat 'kicked' has the logical form ofa three-place predicate.
+Cargile. nor even Russell would have denied that kicked is a two-place relation form; but Russell had the same motive Frege did for holding chat 'kicked' has the logical form ofa three-place predicate.